edwood-grant/sdl3-vapi/README.md

     ],
 )
 ```

 ## Build tests and examples

 This repository has multiple examples and tests in their respective folders that
-yu are more than welcome to check out.
-If you want to compile them and try thme
+you are more than welcome to check out.
+If you want to compile them and try them
 out, you can do it through meson.

 Examples are the same examples as the official SDL3 examples, but adapted to
 Vala, plus a few more to show to do different game loops.
 Tests are pretty slim
-right now but more are planned.
+right now, but more are planned.

 Type the following on the command line in the repository root: